namje0/namje_shipwright/README.md

 - Module script delta is 60.
 This may be changed later.
 - Module scripts are only initialized for the ship owner clientside when they are on their ship.
     - Use stagehands to create global module effects
+### Cargo Hold
+Ships come with a cargo hold, which is a storage container linked to the ship.
+- When you overwrite a ship, its cargo is automatically moved to the new one.
 ### FrackinUniverse Compatiblity
 Currently incompatible.